chillgatez/Lab12-AsyncInnManagementSystem/README.md

     - Create API controllers (HotelsController, RoomsController, AmenitiesController) using ASP.NET Web API controllers with actions.
     - Implement CRUD operations using Entity Framework for each entity type.
     - Use ThunderClient or similar tools to test and interact with the API routes.

+## Additional Refactoring (Assignment Update)

+As part of an assignment update, you will be implementing the Dependency Injection pattern and refactoring the architecture of your project.

+### Repository Design Pattern and Dependency Injection

+To enhance the architecture of your project, you will be implementing the Repository Design Pattern along with Dependency Injection.
+This will involve the following steps:

+**Interface Refactoring:**

+- Build an interface for each of the controllers (IHotelRepository, IRoomRepository, IAmenityRepository) that contains the required method signatures for CRUD operations to the database directly.

+**Controller Refactoring:**

+- Update each of the controllers (HotelController, RoomController, AmenityController) to depend on their respective interface instead of directly using the DbContext.

+**Service Implementation:**

+- Create a service for each of the controllers that implements the appropriate interface (HotelRepository, RoomRepository, AmenityRepository).
+- Build out the logic in each service to satisfy the interface by making the appropriate calls to the database for each CRUD action.

+**Controller Logic Update:**

+- Update the logic in your controllers to use the appropriate methods from the respective interface rather than directly interacting with the DbContext.

+**Testing and Verification:**

+- Use ThunderClient or similar tools to test and interact with the API routes.